 Known for thoughtful and welcoming service, Fairmont Hotels & Resorts offers a distinctive service at select hotels with resident hotel dogs known as Canine Ambassadors.
 Travelers missing their own furry friend or looking for a companion while taking a walk can bring along the resident Fairmont dog for extra security and the comfort of home.
-Click on one of our much loved dogs below to find out more about their stories.
+Meet the furry faces of our beloved Fairmont dogs below.

 Fairmont Copley Plaza